AirnodeVerifier

 contract MyConsumer {

-address public trustedAirnode;
+address public immutable trustedAirnode;

 int256 public lastPrice;